MonGramPa/Montreal-Grammars-and-Parsing/chapters/variational_math.md

 Choosing any one $$q_j(z_j)$$ to optimize (remembering also that $$Z_j$$ can be a subset of $$Z$$, not just one element), we can rewrite this as:

+<span style="color:red">Question 1: I was unable to actually figure out how Bishop derives this from the previous equation </span>
 $$\sum\limits_{z\in Z_j} (q_j(z) \sum\limits_{z_i \in Z_{-j}} \prod\limits_{i\neq j} q_i \log\ p(X, z) ) - \sum\limits_{z\in Z_j} q_j \log\ q_j + const$$

 where $$Z_{_j}$$ means all $$z_i \in Z$$ where $$ i\neq j$$